saidureg/donation-campaign/README.md

 ## Features

 ### 1. Search and Filter Donations
-   - Users can easily search for donations using keywords.The search results can be filtered by category
+   - Users can easily search for donations using category keywords.Search results can be filtered by category.

 ### 2. Donation Details
    - Users can view detailed information by clicking on a specific donation.